 To estimate the uncertainty on the depth of the source of the tremor, we computed the width of the envelope of the stacked cross correlation at half the maximum of the peak.
 We then computed the associated depth difference using the constant velocity model.
 Figure 7 shows a map of the uncertainty on the depth of the source of the tremor.
 In the region well covered by the seismic arrays, the uncertainty remains low, about 3 to 4 kilometers.
 However, when the source of the tremor is located farther away from the arrays, the uncertainty increases.
-We tried different stacking methods, both for the stacking over all the seismic stations of a given array, and for the stacking in time over all the one-minute-long time windows when tremor is detected.
-We experimented with a linear stack, a nth-root stack, and a phase-weighted stack, and observed that using a phase-weighted stack for both the stacking over the stations and the stacking in time gave the lower uncertainty on the depth of the source of the tremor.
+We tried different stacking methods, both for the stacking correlation functions over all the seismic stations of a given array, and for the stacking those stacks over the one-minute-long time windows when tremor is detected.
+We experimented with a linear stack, a nth-root stack, and a phase-weighted stack, and found that using a phase-weighted stack for both the stacking over the stations and the stacking over one-minute time windows gave the lower uncertainty on the depth of the source of the tremor.